 I, on the other hand, could easily design kick-butt boards, with all the bells and whistles, but I will be super lucky if I can achieve artwork better than a 1960's EM.
 That alone could make me lose the competition.
 I will have to focus on depth to my gameplay.
 This will be a tough competition.

-I am not exaggerating when I say that basically everything I learned about electronics came from this project.
-Let me think:
+I am not exaggerating when I say that basically everything I learned about electronics at that time came from this project.
+Some things I learned included:

-This project basically smacked everyone in the face.
-Since I showed it off at the expo as an 11-year old, I have never seen so many adults absolutely speechless about what anyone has done.
-There was not one adult who's jaw did not drop that night.
+This project basically gobsmacked everyone.
+Since I showed it off at the exposition as an 11-year old, I have never seen so many adults absolutely speechless about what anyone has done.
+There was not one adult whose jaw did not drop that night.

 And, quite arguably, nothing I have done has come close since.
 I am going to make one last push to top it.
 For my big school project this year, I will attempt to build a 5 - 6 foot tall humanoid robot.

-The pinball machine is technically not finished.
+As it stands right now, the pinball machine is not finished, and never will be.
 It lacks playfield art, and the "Walk with God" ramp.
-We just couldn't figure out how to do the acryllic to make the ramp in time.
+We just couldn't figure out how to do acryllic cutting to make the ramp in time.

 My machine's theme was The Garden of Eden.
 (Inside joke.
 My school calls it the "Eden Exposition", because our God is a Creator, and therefore we need to make things, too.
 That's how we came to the Garden of Eden theme.)